 Before your meeting:

-- Identify the best time (within the week of Nov.
-6th - 12th) and location for your Payout.
+- Identify the best time (during the weekend around Tax Day on April 15) and location for your Payout.

 - Will they be at a public event?